Naldo (footballer, born 1976)

-Naldo, real name Ednaldo Mendes da Conceição, (born February 6, 1976 in Rio de Janeiro) is a Brazilian soccer striker.
-He currently plays for California Cougars of the Major Indoor Soccer League.
+Ednaldo Mendes da Conceição (born 6 February 1976), known as Naldo, is a Brazilian former professional footballer who played as a forward.

-Naldo came up through the system of hometown Fluminense in 1996.
+Born in Rio de Janeiro, Naldo came up through the system of hometown Fluminense in 1996.
 He also played for Internacional and Tubarão and had a short spell with Turkey's Galatasaray.
 In 2002, Naldo moved to Switzerland, where he played for FC Wil, FC Luzern, and FC St. Gallen.
 He signed with Major League Soccer and the Los Angeles Galaxy in 2005, but was released after a disappointing season and a single game in 2006.
-He switch to indoor soccer and joined California Cougars for the 2007-2008 season.
+He switch to indoor soccer and joined California Cougars of the Major Indoor Soccer League for the 2007–08 season.